 A final exception exists if an inmate's sentence is discharged while UHIP is in the process of working on the case.
 UHIP will not automatically terminate a case once an inmate discharges his sentence.
-That having been said, the inmate must provide UHIP with contact information once he leaves state/federal custody.
-If an inmate leaves TDCJ custody without providing updated contact information, UHIP will terminate the case.
-However, if UHIP is subsequently provided with updated contact information, it will reopen the case at that time.
+That having been said, the inmate must provide UHIP with contact information once he leaves state/federal custody, so that UHIP can contact the inmate in the event there are any questions/requests/etc.

-9 UHIP's funding mandate forbids any type of work on civil cases related to wrongful convictions.
+UHIP's funding mandate forbids any type of work on civil cases related to wrongful convictions.
 OCA Rider 5d, supra note 5.
 In the event that UHIP works on a case where an inmate is exonerated, it refers the inmate to an experienced criminal attorney who will provide pro bono assistance in seeking state-funded compensation or compensated assistance in seeking general civil remedies.
-General civil suits and section 1983 actions usually involve damages that exceed state statutory maximums.
+General civil suits and 1983 actions usually involve damages that exceed state statutory maximums.

-10 e.g. - Family law, probate, torts, legal research, criminal issues unrelated to an actual innocence claim (e.g. - Fourth Amendment search and seizure), etc.
+e.g. - Family law, probate, torts, legal research, criminal issues unrelated to an actual innocence claim (e.g. - Fourth Amendment search and seizure), etc.